LukaszKomarTC/TC-Booking-Flow_NEXT/CONTRIBUTING.md

 4. **If a rule conflicts with a suggestion**
    - The rules in this file win.

+5. **Always be sure to have full knowlegde about the Gravity Forms - https://docs.gravityforms.com**

 ---

 ## 2) File Delivery Rules (How changes are returned)